MathiasWP/svelte-p5js/README.md

 npm install svelte-p5js
 ```

-All props and variables are an exact copy of the original library.
+All props and variables are an exact copy of the names used in the [reference for the p5js library](https://p5js.org/reference/).

 <br />

 ## Alternatives

 - https://github.com/tonyketcham/p5-svelte

 ## Currently spported components